See our list of supervision offerings – both group and individual supervision – here.

 - To view the list of AEDP Certified Supervisors offering low cost and/or free individual or group supervision for Black members of the AEDP community please go here.

-Sigal Bahat, MA, teaches and supervises AEDP, in Israel, US and internationally, and leads an Israeli AEDP Core Training group.
+Sigal Bahat, MA is a faculty member of AEDP™ Institute.
+She teaches and supervises AEDP, in Israel, US and internationally, and leads an Israeli AEDP Core Training group.
 She has a private practice in Israel and also works remotely.
 Sigal started her career as a Dance Movement Therapist, and then completed training both as an Expressive & Creative psychotherapist, and as a Bio-energetic Analyst.
-She is certified and has many years of experience as a teacher of somatic-mindfulness approaches: The Alexander Technique, The Feldenkrais Method and Authentic Movement.
-Meeting AEDP and Dr. Diana Fosha met a decades-long quest to actively engage the intra-intimate-connections between psyche & soma:
+She is certified and has many years of experience as a teacher of somatic-mindfulness approaches.

 Timothy J. Beyer, PhD, is a licensed psychologist, trainer, and consultant.
 Co-founder of the Center for Courageous Living in Beverly Hills, California, he has been training in and practicing AEDP for many years.
 With a firm belief in the power of relationships to heal, Dr. Beyer works collaboratively with clients and trainees to achieve profound and lasting results.
 Dr. Beyer earned a Bachelor of Business Administration from the University of North Dakota, and an MA and PhD in Counseling and Educational Psychology from the University of Minnesota.